 ATD’s education priority includes several goals: developing children’s taste for learning and their confidence in their ability to learn; promoting partnership between parents in poverty and educators; creating synergy between scholastic knowledge and what children learn in daily life with their family; and promoting pedagogies of cooperation.
 Through the collective work done on these three priorities and by consulting and collaborating with our members around the world, we will update the documents describing ATD Fourth World’s Common Ambitions for 2018-2022.

-Two new projects:
+Two new projects

-– The research described in this report about understanding the dimensions of poverty in all its forms will be continued in 2018.
+– The research described in this report about understanding the dimensions of poverty in all its forms continues in 2018.
 Our partnerships with Oxford University and an international advisory panel guarantee the scientific quality of the work and ensure it reflects the standards of the United Nations and other significant international institutions.
 The findings of the research will be made available in June 2019, following which we will invest energy to make the relevance of this study and its outcomes known to the UN and other international institutions.

 Building a movement where we sustain long-term motivation